This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Many individuals proofread as a side hustle until they get enough repeat customers and have learned how to market themselves effectively.

 Of course, if you can land a position as a salaried proofreader, you won’t have this concern.
-However, many individuals are attracted to freelancing because of the flexibility.
+However, many individuals are attracted to freelancing for its flexibility.

 18) You may get lonely.